VKG7125/URnodes/README.md

 ## 📌 Notes

-- 🧠 Monthly data is tracked by vnstat using TX (egress) traffic on interface eth0
+- 🧠 Monthly data is tracked by vnstat using TX (egress) traffic on your default network interface (auto‑detected via the scripts)
 - ⏱️ Cron jobs handle all regular checks:
   -   Every 5 min for shutdown checks
   -   Every 2 hours for status pings
 - 🧵 Each node can have its own webhook and unique labeling
-- 🔁 Optional: can be configured to reset traffic weekly (for residential VMs)
+- 🔁 Optional: can be configured to reset traffic weekly
+- 📶 If my machine has unlimited egress bandwidth, I just type an egregiously large number for the **shutdown and warning caps**

 ---